 At BrightCarbon, we animate a lot in PowerPoint.
 Sometimes, it’s things as simple as a “Fade in” or “Zoom out”, sometimes it’s just a neat hack, but the rest of the time, it’s more complicated stuff that makes us look a bit like magicians.
 As we like to share the magic, here are a couple of tips that might make it easier for you when working with complicated animation sequences.

-For the following to make sense, you will need to open the Animation Pane.
-You can access this through the ribbon.
-(Highlighted below)
+For the following advice on PowerPoint animation to make sense, you will first need to open the Animation Pane.
+You can access this through the ribbon here:

 The “After animation” setting

-When you apply an animation effect to any object, you usually have a range of options you can play with, whether it’s timing, delay, or just exactly how the animation appears.
+When you apply an animation effect to any object in PowerPoint, you usually have a range of options you can play with, whether it’s timing, delay, or just exactly how the animation appears.
 You can access this by double-clicking on the effect in the Animation Pane, or right-clicking on it, then choose Effect Options.
 It will then open a window similar to this:

 - Don’t dim